 1 9 6 3 – 1 9 9 8 (UK)

-Granada TV’s hard-hitting current affairs series World in Action was first transmitted in 1963 and has set a consistently high standard in investigative journalism.
+Granada TV’s hard-hitting current affairs series World in Action was first transmitted in 1963 and set a consistently high standard in investigative journalism.
+Each programme examined in depth a major story of contemporary interest and importance.

 Later in the year, World in Action ran into trouble over an exposé of the appalling living conditions of black people in South Africa and Angola.

-The first producer was Australian Tim Hewat who, on arriving in Switzerland to film a story about a typhoid outbreak at the height of the winter tourist season, so incensed the normally mild-mannered locals with the prospect of adverse publicity that they pelted him with rocks.
+In those early years, World In Action reconstructed the Great Train Robbery and the Lakonia Disaster and lived inside the sealed-off town of Zermatt for a week to report the typhoid epidemic.
+When Australian producer Tim Hewat arrived in Switzerland to film the story about the outbreak at the height of the winter tourist season, he so incensed the normally mild-mannered locals with the prospect of adverse publicity that they pelted him with rocks.

 World in Action continued to upset those in high places, particularly with programmes about Northern Ireland.